welbhen/design-patterns-java/readme.md

 * "Convert the Interface of a class into another Interface".
 * "The Adapter delegates calls to the Adaptee and returns any needed value to the original caller (Client)".

+## Observer Pattern

+* "Loose coupling: Subject and Observers interact, but know little about each other".
+* "One-to-many dependency between objects, so when one object changes state all of its dependents (i.e., subscribers a.k.a.
+Observers) are notified and updated.
+Each dependent deals with the update on its own way".